StatisticalRethinkingJulia/StatisticalRethinking.jl/README.md

 5. [Klara](https://github.com/JuliaStats/Klara.jl)

 Time constraints prevented this option to be in `StatisticalRethinkingJulia`.
+And currently the number of models implemented in MambaModels is very limited.

 A secondary objective of `StatisticalRethinkingJulia` is to compare definition and execution of a variety of models in the above four mcmc packages.

-Model scripts using Turing, Mamba, CmdStan or DynamicHMC can be found in [TuringModels](https://github.com/StatisticalRethinkingJulia/TuringModels.jl), [StanModels](https://github.com/StatisticalRethinkingJulia/StanModels.jl), [DynamicHMCModels](https://github.com/StatisticalRethinkingJulia/DynamicHMCModels.jl) and [MambaModels](https://github.com/StatisticalRethinkingJulia/MambaModels.jl), part of the [StatisticalRethinkingJulia](https://github.com/StatisticalRethinkingJulia) Github organization set of packages.
+Implementations of ther models using Turing, Mamba, CmdStan or DynamicHMC can be found in [TuringModels](https://github.com/StatisticalRethinkingJulia/TuringModels.jl), [StanModels](https://github.com/StatisticalRethinkingJulia/StanModels.jl), [DynamicHMCModels](https://github.com/StatisticalRethinkingJulia/DynamicHMCModels.jl) and [MambaModels](https://github.com/StatisticalRethinkingJulia/MambaModels.jl).

 ## Layout of the package